203 Institutional Conflicts of Interest

 • Any other apparent similarities or differences that might impact the fit of the extant management plan to the protocol under review.

-If the HRP Director determines that the management plan is appropriate for application to the current protocol, that plan shall undergo Expedited review procedures if the protocol is Exempt or Expedited.
-If the HRP Director determines that the management plan is not appropriate for application to the current protocol, it shall be placed on the next available IRB meeting’s agenda for review by the Convened IRB.
+If the Executive Director determines that the conditions are appropriate for application to the current protocol, that plan shall undergo Expedited review procedures if the protocol is Exempt or Expedited.
+If the Executive Director determines that the conditions are not appropriate for application to the current protocol, it shall be placed on the next available IRB meeting’s agenda for review by the Convened IRB.